AMD: History

-First twelve years
+Foundational years

 Advanced Micro Devices was formally incorporated by Jerry Sanders, along with seven of his colleagues from Fairchild Semiconductor, on May 1, 1969.
 Sanders, an electrical engineer who was the director of marketing at Fairchild, had, like many Fairchild executives, grown frustrated with the increasing lack of support, opportunity, and flexibility within the company.
 He later decided to leave to start his own semiconductor company, following the footsteps of Robert Noyce (developer of the first silicon integrated circuit at Fairchild in 1959) and Gordon Moore, who together founded the semiconductor company Intel in July 1968.

-In September 1969, AMD moved from its temporary location in Santa Clara to Sunnyvale, California.
-To immediately secure a customer base, AMD initially became a second source supplier of microchips designed by Fairchild and National Semiconductor.
+In September 1969, AMD moved from its temporary location in Santa Clara to its new $500,000 15,000sqft headquarters at 901 Thompson Place, Sunnyvale, which housed the entire company, including the 8-mask, 7 µm feature size, 2-inch diameter wafer production.
+To immediately secure a customer base, AMD initially became a second source supplier of microchips designed by Fairchild (the 5V TTL "9300" logic series) and National Semiconductor.
 AMD first focused on producing logic chips.
 The company guaranteed quality control to United States Military Standard, an advantage in the early computer industry since unreliability in microchips was a distinct problem that customers – including computer manufacturers, the telecommunications industry, and instrument manufacturers – wanted to avoid.

 In November 1969, the company manufactured its first product: the Am9300, a 4-bit MSI shift register, which began selling in 1970.
 Also in 1970, AMD produced its first proprietary product, the Am2501 logic counter, which was highly successful.
 Its bestselling product in 1971 was the Am2505, the fastest multiplier available.

 In 1971, AMD entered the RAM chip market, beginning with the Am3101, a 64-bit bipolar RAM.
 That year AMD also greatly increased the sales volume of its linear integrated circuits, and by year-end the company's total annual sales reached US$4.6 million.